W. E. B. Du Bois: After the war

 In 1920, Du Bois published Darkwater: Voices from Within the Veil, the first of his three autobiographies.
 The "veil" was that which covered colored people around the world.
 In the book, he hoped to lift the veil and show white readers what life was like behind the veil, and how it distorted the viewpoints of those looking through it – in both directions.
 The book contained Du Bois's feminist essay, "The Damnation of Women", which was a tribute to the dignity and worth of women, particularly black women.

 Concerned that textbooks used by African-American children ignored black history and culture, Du Bois created a monthly children's magazine, The Brownies' Book.
 Initially published in 1920, it was aimed at black children, who Du Bois called "the children of the sun".
+(Note: The publication lasted two years, from January 1920 to December 1921.)